 High Ceilings

 Lofts were initially manufacturing buildings and were designed for storage and industrial functions.
-Therefore, they tend to have high ceilings, which were typical for their original purpose.
-The high ceilings create an excellent feature for an apartment.
+Therefore, they tend to have high ceilings, which was a typical design feature for their original purpose.
+The high ceilings create amazing character to the space.
 Loft ceilings often reach heights of up to ten or fourteen feet high, sometimes even exceeding heights of over fifteen feet.

 The high ceilings unique to loft architecture are certainly one of the reasons these apartments are so highly sought after.
 This distinct characteristic provides a luxury that is not so common in other Manhattan apartments.